APGRoboCop/rcbotold/README.md

 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors
 * TODO: To bring back the TS v3.0 stunt dive code that was working previously
 * TODO: To allow bots in Op4 to use Grapple by using the "Fly" waypoint
-* TODO: To add proper support for S&I, FLF and WizWars
+* TODO: To add proper support for S&I, AHL, FLF and WizWars

 V 1.5-final
 ---------